hawkinsw/api_intro/docs/README.md

 ![](./graphics/code/code9.png)

-If you look closely under the `Variables` heading in the left-hand side pane, you will see `results` and the debugger is showing you the contents of the variable *as they exist in real life while the program is frozen*!
+If you look closely under `VARIABLES` in the left-hand pane, you will see `results` and the debugger is showing you the contents of the variable *as they exist in real life while the program is frozen*!
 How amazing is that?!

 If you click the `>` next to `results` (highlighted in the image below by the red arrow), you will get to see more of the contents of `results`:

 ![](./graphics/code/code9a.png)

 Look at all the data in that variable!
-In JavaScript terms, `results` is an object and objects have properties (that can, in turn, be objects which have their own properties, and so on!).
+In JavaScript terms, `results` is an object and in JavaScript all objects have properties (those properties can, in turn, be objects which have their own properties, and so on!).
 The properties of the `results` object are all the words nested under `results` and to the left of the `:` on each line.
 For instance, `results` has a property named `_eventsCount` and `isFromCache`.
 We are particularly interested in the property named `body` because that is where the object stored the results of our HTTP API invocation:

 ![](./graphics/code/code10.png)